Charlyhno-eng/LicensePlateRecognitionCV/README.md

 LicensePlateReconitionCV is a computer vision project.
 In this project, I'm testing different approaches to detecting car license plates.
 I analyze and search for them on images and videos.

 ## Installation
+- sudo apt install tesseract-ocr # or equivalent for your system
 - python3 -m venv venv
 - source venv/bin/activate
 - pip install -r requirements.txt